John Pitcairn: Early life and education

 Pitcairn was born in 1722 in Dysart, a port town in Fife, Scotland.
 His parents were the Reverend David Pitcairn and Katherine (Hamilton) Pitcairn.
-An older brother, was William Pitcairn, who later became a botanist, doctor and president of the Royal College of Physicians.
+An older brother, William, later became a famed botanist and served as president of the Royal College of Physicians.

 John Pitcairn entered the Marines when he was twenty-three, was commissioned as a lieutenant in 1746, served in Canada during the French and Indian War as a captain, and was promoted to major in 1771.
-In 1774 he arrived in Boston, Massachusetts, in command of 600 Marines assigned to support the British forces in the increasingly resistive colony.
+In 1774 he arrived in Boston, Massachusetts, in command of 600 Marines assigned to support the royal governor, General Thomas Gage, in the increasingly resistive colony.

 Career

 John Pitcairn was respected by the citizens in Boston as one of the more reasonable officers in the occupying force.
 He was in command of the advance party that marched on Lexington and Concord on 19 April 1775, which began the American War of Independence.
-His horse was shot from under him, and he lost a pair of matched pistols when the column's baggage was abandoned.
-Patriot leader Israel Putnam would carry them through the rest of the war.
+His horse was shot from under him, and he lost a pair of matched pistols when the column's baggage train was abandoned.
+Patriot leader Maj.
+Gen. Israel Putnam would carry them through the rest of the war.

 Death

 At the Battle of Bunker Hill two months later, Major Pitcairn commanded a reserve force of about 300 Marines.
 They landed at the south end of the Charlestown peninsula.
 When the first assaults failed, Pitcairn led his men up the hill toward the American position.
 Although already being wounded by two gunshots, he led his men through the rebel trenches.
-When he entered the trenches, he was shot four times, including the final blow, which was a wound to the head, said to have been fired by a former slave named Peter Salem.
+When he entered the trenches, he was shot four times.
 He toppled into the arms of his son, Thomas, also a Marine officer, who cried out, "I have lost my father!"
 Some Marines tried to console the son, while others, overcome with emotion, openly wept.
 Pitcairn was carried back to Boston, where he died of his wound within hours.
 He is buried at the Old North Church in Boston.
 After the battle, several marines said they "had all lost a father".

 John Trumbull's painting of the Battle of Bunker Hill depicts Pitcairn's death, though with several errors and anachronisms.
-Since no portrait of him is known to exist, Pitcairn's son David Pitcairn was used as a model by Trumbull.
-The uniform depicted in it was not actually adopted by the Marines until the 1780s.
-Pitcairn is shown falling at the crest at its capture from the American force, while he was actually shot starting to climb the hill.
-Major Pitcairn is also depicted at the painting of the Battle of Lexington in the U.S. Capitol rotunda.
+Since no portrait of him is known to exist, Pitcairn's son David was used as a model by Trumbull.
+The uniform Pitcairn is dressed in was not actually adopted by the Marines until the 1780s.
+Pitcairn is shown falling at the crest during its capture from the American force, while he was actually shot starting to climb the hill.
+Major Pitcairn is also depicted in Trumbull's painting of the Battle of Lexington in the U.S. Capitol rotunda.